Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof

 In this section we build up some general background on classifying extension of group schemes by one another.
 Extensions are best understood through the tools of homological algebra.
 However, as seen in Example \ref{example:closedbutnotflatsubgroupscheme}, the category $\mathcal{C}_p$ is not abelian.
 Thus we cannot a priori use results from homological algebra in our setting.

-To remedy this, we shall realise $\mathcal{C}_p$ as a full subcategory of a certain abelian category and then show all extensions in this category belong to the essential image of $\mathcal{C}_p$.
-In fact, this all works in the more general situation of finite flat group schemes, from which we can then easily deduce the results relevant to our setting.
-Hence we shall work directly with this category instead.
+To remedy this, we shall first realise $\mathcal{C}_p$ as a full subcategory of a certain abelian category $\mathcal{D}$.
+We then show any extension in $\mathcal{D}$ of objects coming from $\mathcal{C}_p$ in fact belongs to the essential image of $\mathcal{C}_p$.
+This strategy works more generally for the category of all finite flat group schemes in place of $\mathcal{C}_p$.
+Hence, we shall work directly with this category instead, and then easily deduce the results relevant to our setting.

 Let $S$ be a locally noetherian scheme.
 Let $(\mathrm{Sch}/S)$ be the category of schemes over $S$, $(\mathrm{FFGS}/S)$ the category of finite flat group schemes over $S$ and $(\mathrm{Ab})$ the category of abelian groups.